markjang03/hyundai_DC/README.md

 If requirements.txt is not provided, install the necessary packages manually:

-pip install streamlit opencv-python fer mediapipe pandas numpy matplotlib tqdm
+pip install streamlit opencv-python fer mediapipe pandas numpy matplotlib tqdm copy and paste the line above in terminal

 	4. Verify Installation:
 Ensure that all packages are installed correctly.

 pip list

 Usage